tech-revolution/Devops-Todo/Readme.txt

 ************ Step 5 ************
-Create docker file for creating image of this django app. and Now run container and test the app
+Create docker file for creating image of this django app. and Now run container and test the app like this

+docker run -d -p 80:8000 --name todo-container todo-app // todo-app is my image name